 We use operating income to evaluate segment profitability for the retail operating segments and to allocate resources.
-Operating income is defined as net income before interest expense-net, other (income) expense-net, income tax expense and our share of equity method investments loss-net.
-Segment operating income excludes (i) legal settlements, (ii) non-cash compensation amortization related to an option grant made to Mr. Friedman in October 2020 and (iii) severance costs associated with a reorganization.
+Operating income is defined as net income (loss) before interest expense-net, other expense-net, income tax expense (benefit) and our share of equity method investments loss-net.
+Segment operating income excludes (i) asset impairments, (ii) legal settlements, (iii) non-cash compensation amortization related to an option grant made to Mr. Friedman in October 2020, (iv) severance costs associated with a reorganization and (v) costs associated with product recalls.
 These items are excluded from segment operating income in order to provide better transparency of segment operating results.
 Accordingly, these items are not presented by segment because they are excluded from the segment profitability measure that the CODM and our senior leadership team review.